Follow TV Tropes

 • Color-Coded for Your Convenience: In videos where Taylor competes with another girl for a guy's affections, her rival will usually be brunette.

-• Continuity Cavalcade: The music video for "Look What You Made Me Do" is packed with references to Taylor's older events, appearances, and music videos.
-Not even the most diehard Swiftie could catch them all on the first viewing.
+• Continuity Cavalcade: As her career as extended to multiple albums and eras, Swift's concerts, album rollouts, and music videos (especially "Look What You Made Me Do") have become packed with references to her wider discography.
+Not even the most diehard Swiftie can catch them all on the first viewing.

 • The Cover Changes the Gender: